 Instructions

-- Process the celery, onion, and cilantro in your food processor.
-(Photo 1).
+Process the celery, onion, and cilantro in your food processor.

-- Gradually add the remaining ingredients and pulse after each addition to combine.
-(Photos 2-5).
+Gradually add the remaining ingredients and pulse after each addition to combine.

-- Chill the soup for about two hours before serving.
-(Photo 6).
+Chill the soup for about two hours before serving.

 Recipe FAQs

-I suppose you could, but I don't recommend it.
-Gazpacho originated in Andalusia, where summers are hot and this cold refreshing soup is a great way to combat the heat.
-The entire point is to eat it chilled - it's certainly part of the charm.
+I don't recommend it.
+Gazpacho originated in Andalusia, where summers are hot, and this cold, refreshing soup is a great way to combat the heat.
+The entire point is to eat it chilled.

-Some people like to make this soup chunky, adding cubed fresh veggies to the soup.
+Some people like to make this soup chunky, adding cubed fresh veggies.
 I like it pureed and smooth, though it is still a thick, substantial soup.

-For the tomato sauce, I like to use Pomi Strained Tomatoes (available on Amazon and in many grocery stores including Whole Foods).
-These Italian tomatoes are delicious and sweet and lack the unpleasant acidic aftertaste typical of many local tomato sauces.
+I like to use Pomi Strained Tomatoes.
+These Italian tomatoes are delicious and sweet and lack the acidic aftertaste typical of many U.S. sauces.
+Another excellent Italian brand that's easier to find in American supermarkets is Cento Tomato Puree.

 Yes.
-It's a very thick and substantial chilled vegetable soup.
+It's a thick and substantial chilled vegetable soup.
 Some actually refer to it as a pureed salad, and I can certainly see why.
+You basically puree lots of vegetables, then add enough tomatoes and extra-virgin olive oil to achieve a thick soup consistency.

 Serving Suggestions